bsig1/lyric_lsa/README.md

 ## Step 4:
 Build lyric matrix
 - Define a matrix whose rows are the terms and columns are artists
+- Run SciKit TfidfTransformer, this is an algorithm that weights rarer more meaningful higher, while weighting down words like
+(I a that the) that are less meaningful.
+Then the algorithm normalizes document length.
+This is a pretty normal practice for these kinds of LSA projects, it allows for better representation of semantic meaning with less noise in general.
 - Run SVD on this matrix
 Much easier said than done.
 Consider this matrix, the dimmensions are the number of different terms (n), by the number of artists (m) ~(16,000,000 X 700,000).
 A nieve implementation of SVD would be basically computationally impossible, so this program